skade/yakshav.es/_sources/replacements-for-violent-it-vocabulary.md

+---
+title: Replacing violent IT vocabulary for fun and profit
+---

 # Replacing violent IT vocabulary for fun and profit

 IT has a lot of unnecessary, violent, vocabulary.
 This is bad for multiple reasons: